-1. Basic Salary up to Rupees 1,75,000/- per month excluding perquisite mentioned hereunder for remaining tenure of existing terms of Dr. Sunil Gupta (DIN 00012572) with an increment of 10% every year;
+Basic Salary up to ₹ 5,00,000/- per month excluding perquisite mentioned hereunder for a period of 5 years from the date of appointment with an increment of 10% every year;

 Provided that Increment shall be applicable w.e.f.
 April 1 of every year and the first increment shall be applicable w.e.f.
-April 1, 2023.
+April 1, 2024.